 for every $s<n$, $z,z'\in\bbX$, $K\in\mathcal{K}$, and $J\subseteq K$. \end{prop}

-\begin{proof} Fix throughout the proof $n>0$, $K\in\mathcal{K}$, and $J\subseteq K$.
-We will also assume throughout the proof for notational simplicity that $s=0$ (the ultimate conclusion will extend to any $s<n$ as in the proof of Proposition \ref{prop:lfstab}).
+\begin{pf} Fix throughout the proof $n>0$, $K\in\mathcal{K}$, and $J\subseteq K$.
+We will also assume throughout the proof for notational simplicity that $s=0$ (the ultimate conclusion will extend to any $s<n$ as in the proof of Proposition~\ref{prop:lfstab}).

-We begin by constructing the computation tree as explained in section \ref{sec:variance}.
+We begin by constructing the computation tree as explained in Section~\ref{sec:variance}.
 For future reference, let us work first in the more general setting where the initial distributions $\mu=\bigotimes_{K'\in\mathcal{K}}\mu^{K'}$ and $\nu=\bigotimes_{K'\in\mathcal{K}}\nu^{K'}$ are independent across the blocks (rather than the special case of point masses $\delta_x$ and $\delta_{x'}$).
 Define for $K'\in\mathcal{K}$

-that is, $N(K')$ is the collection of blocks that interact with block $K'$ in one step of the dynamics (recall that $\card N(K')\le\Delta_{\mathcal{K}}$).
+that is, $N(K')$ is the collection of blocks that interact with block $K'$ in one step of the dynamics [recall that $\card N(K')\le\Delta _{\mathcal{K}}$].
 Then we can evidently write

 where we have defined for any probability $\eta$ on $\bbX^{K'}$

 and for any probability $\eta$ on $\bbX^{\bigcup_{K''\in N(K')}K''}$